codesydney/cd-block-5/README.md

 ### CD-BLOCK-5 ###
 ## Stripe Payment Gateway Integration ##

-Description: This block is one of our payment gateway integration.
+Description: This block is one of our payment gateway integration modules.

 GitHub Link: https://github.com/codesydney/cd-block-5